SpaceDan20/RL-Tanks/RUNS.md

 Run 09 --
 Hypothesis:
 The tanks are struggling to learn movement, which is required once the spawnpoints are far enough away.
+By adding a capture point and a big reward for capturing it, the tanks will have an incentive to move.
+Once curriculum advances to the far spawns, the tanks will likely have learned to move, eliminating the problem of not being able to find one another.